Mr-McCurdy/curriculum/subjects/mathematics/statistics/probability.md

 P(X = k) = \binom{n}{k} p^k (1-p)^{n-k}
 $$

-where $ n $ is the number of trials, $ k $ is the number of successes, and $ p $ is the probability of success on each trial.
+where $n$ is the number of trials, $k$ is the number of successes, and $p$ is the probability of success on each trial.

 **Question 3:** *Can the binomial distribution be applied to continuous events?*